Raj725/Raj725.github.io/content/posts/neo4j/neo4j-change-or-reset-password.md

 +++
-title = "How to reset or change the Neo4j graph database password" draft = false date= 2022-04-27T18:11:54+00:00 lastmod = 2024-02-13T22:28:17+05:30 featuredImage = "/wp-content/uploads/2022/04/Neo4j-password.png"
+title = "How to reset or change the Neo4j graph database password" authors = ['Rajendra Kadam'] date= 2022-04-27T18:11:54+00:00 lastmod = 2024-02-13T22:28:17+05:30 draft = false series = ['Neo4j Basics']
-authors = ['Rajendra Kadam']
+categories = ['Neo4j']
 tags = ['Neo4j', 'Neo4j Password']
-categories = ['Neo4j']
+url = "neo4j/neo4j-change-or-reset-password/"
-series = ['Neo4j Basics']
+featuredImage = "/wp-content/uploads/2022/04/Neo4j-password.png"
 excerpt = 'Have forgotten your Neo4j database password?
 Don’t worry, I am sharing two ways to reset or change your Neo4j graph database password.' summary = 'Have forgotten your Neo4j database password?
 Don’t worry, I am sharing two ways to reset or change your Neo4j graph database password.'
 +++

-#### Have forgotten your Neo4j database password?
-Don’t worry, I am sharing two ways to reset or change your Neo4j graph database password.  {.wp-block-heading}
+**Have forgotten your Neo4j database password?
+Don’t worry, I am sharing two ways to reset or change your Neo4j graph database password.**

 In some cases simply deleting the existing neo4j database or neo4j installation and installing it again may work.
 But it&#8217;s not an option every time especially when the database already has some data in it.